 The track also hosts a Twenty-Four-Hours-of-LeMans-style race every fall, the Six Hours of Shanghai.
 It’s right after the Six Hours of Fuji on your calendar.
 Or, to say it another way, in mid-November.

 The week before the Six Hours of Shanghai, you can see the Four Hours of Shanghai.
-Details here: https://www.bookwec.com/wec-shanghai/
+Details are here.

 If Formula 1 is simply too dé classé, there’s always Shanghai’s stop on the Longines Global Champion’s Tour.
 Horses.
 Jumping.
 Maybe Bruce Springsteen’s daughter will be there.
 Hongshan Lu, near Xueye Lu, China Art Museum stop on Line 8.
-Tickets: SmartTicket.
+Tickets are on SmartTicket.

 When it comes to table tennis, there’s China and then, lagging far in the distance, there’s everybody else.
 At the Brazil Olympics in 2016, China won all the golds and most of the silvers.
 (Germany copped a silver by using a naturalized Chinese player.)

 Chinese men have won the Asian Cup 30 times in the 35 years it’s been held, Chinese women 27 times.
 If you turn on CCTV-5 much, you probably already know that China has prime-time, national table tennis broadcasts.